servian/TechChallengeApp/doc/config.md

 ## Environment Variables

 The application will look for environment variables that are able to override the configuration defined in the `conf.toml` file.
-These environment varaibles are prefixed with `VTT` and follow this pattern `VTT_<conf value>`. e.g. `VTT_LISTENPORT`.
+These environment variables are prefixed with `VTT` and follow this pattern `VTT_<conf value>`. e.g. `VTT_LISTENPORT`.

 Environment variables has precedence over configuration from the `conf.toml` file